apache/flink/docs/dev/connectors/filesystem_sink.md

 on a `BucketingSink`.
 If you want to write Hadoop SequenceFiles you can use the provided `SequenceFileWriter` which can also be configured to use compression.

-The last configuration option is the batch size.
-This specifies when a part file should be closed and a new one started.
-(The default part file size is 384 MB).
+There are two configuration options that specify when a part file should be closed and a new one started:

+* By setting a batch size (The default part file size is 384 MB)
+* By setting a batch roll over time interval (The default roll over interval is `Long.MAX_VALUE`)

+A new part file is started when either of these two conditions is satisfied.

 Example: